Most pregnant women don’t even think about their baby’s amniotic fluid levels, until their healthcare provider tells them it could be a problem.

 At around 20 weeks of pregnancy, the skin begins to change, and the fluid is ingested rather than absorbed.

-The amniotic fluid levels then remains constant until the baby is full term (37 to 42 weeks) when the levels start to decline.
+The amniotic fluid volume then remains constant until the baby is full-term (37 to 42 weeks), when the levels start to decline.

-Small changes in the level occur as the baby swallows the fluid.
+Small changes in the amniotic fluid levels occur over time as the baby swallows the fluid.

-In some pregnancies, there may be too much (polyhydramnios) or too little (oligohydramnios) amniotic fluid.
+In some pregnancies, there might be too much (polyhydramnios) or too little (oligohydramnios) amniotic fluid.

 There are two ultrasound measurements used to measure the amniotic fluid levels surrounding the baby:

-- Amniotic Fluid Index (AFI): this method uses the sum of four of the deepest vertical pocket of fluid.
-The normal range for the AFI is 5-25 cms.
+- Amniotic Fluid Index (AFI).
+This method uses the sum of four of the deepest vertical pockets of fluid.
+The normal range for the AFI is 5-25 cms (depending on gestational age).

-This leads to unnecessary interventions such as induction, which contributes to increased risk of injury or death, without any improvement in perinatal outcomes.
+This leads to unnecessary interventions, such as induction, which contributes to an increased risk of injury or death, without any improvement in perinatal outcomes.

-There is also no clear definition of normal/abnormal measurements of fluid volume across gestation for care providers to base diagnosis of high or low levels on.
+There is also no clear definition of normal/abnormal measurements of amniotic fluid volume across gestation for care providers to base their diagnosis of high or low levels on.

 Oligohydramnios is diagnosed when there is not enough amniotic fluid volume surrounding the baby.

-It’s diagnosed when the AFI (amniotic fluid index) measurement is below 5 or 6 (depending on baby’s gestational age), and the SDP (single deepest pocket) is less than 2cm.
+It’s diagnosed when the amniotic fluid index (AFI) measurement is below 5 or 6 cm (depending on baby’s gestational age), and the single deepest pocket (SDP) is less than 2 cm.